Proper actions and decompositions in equivariant K-theory: Mackey machine for equivariant vector bundles and compact normal subgroup

-$\widetilde{\phi}$ is $A$-equivariant, Finally, note that the bundle map is $G$-equivariant.
-Thus we have proved the following theorem: \begin{thm} Let $G$ be a Lie group and $X$ be a $G$-space.
+\begin{thm} Let $G$ be a Lie group and $X$ be a $G$-space.
 Suppose that $A$ is a compact normal subgroup of $G$ acting trivially over $X$.
 Let $p:E\to X$ be a finite-dimensional $G$-vector bundle,.
-Then we have the isomorphism of $G$-vector bundles where $[\rho]$ runs over representatives of the orbits of the $G$-action on the set of isomorphism classes of representations of $A$. \end{thm}
+Then we have a natural (on $X$) isomorphism of $G$-vector bundles where $[\rho]$ runs over representatives of the orbits of the $G$-action on the set of isomorphism classes of representations of $A$. \end{thm} \begin{proof} We have a $G_{[\rho]}$-equivariant map

-The previous theorems applied to $X=*$ are the usual Mackey machine which describes how to get the finite-dimensional unitary representations of $G$ in terms of irreducible representations of $A$ and $\widetilde{Q}_{[\rho]}$-twisted representations of $Q_{[\rho]}$: \begin{enumerate} \item Every finite-dimensional representation of $G$ is the sum of induced representations of $(G_{[\rho]},\rho)$-isotypical ones (Theorem \ref{vectordecomp}). \item $(G_{[\rho]},\rho)$-isotypical representations can be obtained by tensoring the extension of $\rho$ to $G_{[\rho]}$ with $\widetilde{Q}_{[\rho]}$-twisted representations of $Q_{[\rho]}$ (Theorem \ref{toe}). \end{enumerate}
+that by Thm. \ref{inductionprop} gives a $G$-equivariant map natural in $X$.
+Moreover, the map (\ref{Segal}) is precisely the inverse of the isomorphism in Prop.
+2.2 in \cite{segal}, then we obtain that it is an isomomorphism of $G$-vector bundles natural in $X$. \end{proof} The previous theorems applied to $X=*$ are the usual Mackey machine which describes how to get the finite-dimensional unitary representations of $G$ in terms of irreducible representations of $A$ and $\widetilde{Q}_{[\rho]}$-twisted representations of $Q_{[\rho]}$: \begin{enumerate} \item Every finite-dimensional representation of $G$ is the sum of induced representations of $(G_{[\rho]},\rho)$-isotypic ones (Theorem \ref{vectordecomp}). \item $(G_{[\rho]},\rho)$-isotypic representations can be obtained by tensoring the extension of $\rho$ to $G_{[\rho]}$ with $\widetilde{Q}_{[\rho]}$-twisted representations of $Q_{[\rho]}$ (Theorem \ref{toe}). \end{enumerate}

-The following examples show how useful (and sometimes not so useful) the Mackey machine is.